DuncanCragg/OnexOS/README.md

 # OnexOS

-OnexOS is going to be a 3D world creator, in the category of "family fun and creative pastimes", or, to use gaming categories, a "physics sandbox 3D virtual world simulation".
+OnexOS is going to be a 3D world creator for Android, in the category of "family fun and creative pastimes", or, to use gaming categories, a "physics sandbox 3D virtual world simulation".

 It's a way to easily knock up fun, interactive spaces and experiences in a 3D virtual world.
 It will be somewhat a cross between Minecraft Creative mode, Playstation Dreams